What's best for your business?

-University graduates have the latest up-to-date theory, but usually lack industry experience.
-If you wish to take on a graduate, you may want to appoint a more senior member of staff to act as a mentor to teach them how things work in the ‘real world’ and the application of their knowledge.
+University graduates have the latest up-to-date theory, but can lack industry experience.
+If you wish to take on a graduate, you may want to appoint a more senior member of staff to act as a mentor to guide them in the practical application of their knowledge.

-Graduates are typically driven and ambitious and, although are sometimes prepared to start in a junior role, expect their skills and knowledge to propel them onwards and upwards.
-They will look for rapid development and promotions.
+Graduates may be driven and ambitious, and excited about the potential for rapid development.
 If you have a graduate or training program that has a structured approach and a clear career-development path, employing a graduate could be an ideal choice.

 During secondary school, many students are given the opportunity to visit a workplace on a short- term placement.
 These are normally unpaid placements designed to introduce young people to the working environment and to give them some insight into an industry.
 The students are mostly there to observe and learn so should not be expected to do any tasks unsupervised, or without appropriate training.

-If you are interested in offering your business as a potential work-experience site, you can contact local schools, Registered Training Organisations directly or talk to a Work Placement Service Provider.
+If you are interested in offering your business as a potential work-experience site, you can contact local schools or Registered Training Organisations directly or talk to a Work Placement Service Provider.